Swing states scramble to keep elections on track in hurricanes’ wake

 Yancey County Elections Director Mary Beth Tipton has had a brutal few weeks.

-The North Carolina resident had joked to colleagues before Hurricane Helene hit that it would take a “Noah’s Ark” sized storm to damage her property – then watched the waters rise up her front yard until they were lapping at her house’s foundation.
+The North Carolina resident had joked to colleagues before Hurricane Helene hit that it would take a “Noah’s Ark”-sized storm to damage her property – then watched the waters rise in her front yard until they were lapping at her house’s foundation.

 Why We Wrote This

 When hurricanes hit near an election, it’s known to reduce voter turnout.
 But election officials in North Carolina and Georgia are racing to address the challenge.
-In one county, ballots may be cast in tents.
+In one county, ballots might be cast in tents.

-Her Appalachian community, north of Asheville deep in the mountains, was one of those hardest hit by the storm.
+Her Appalachian community, north of Asheville deep in the mountains, was one of those hit hardest by the storm.
 Her neighbors are now scattered across the state and country.

 As her community reels, she’s doing everything she can to make sure they don’t lose anything more.

 “People have lost everything.
 They’ve lost family.
-The last thing I want them to lose is their voice,” Ms. Tipton says.
+The last thing I want them to lose is their voice,” Mrs. Tipton says.

 Hurricane season has put immense pressure on voters and election workers already facing an extraordinary amount of stress and logistical hurdles in the crucial swing states of North Carolina and Georgia – and will likely lead to depressed voter turnout that could potentially swing a close presidential election.
 As untold numbers of people have been forced from their homes, election workers are scrambling to get polling locations back online while dealing with challenging situations in their own lives.